-• The description of a broad goal will be clearly aligned with the expected measurable outcomes included for the goal.
-2024-25 Local Control and Accountability Plan for Sonora Elementary School District
+The description of a broad goal will be clearly aligned with the expected measurable outcomes included for the goal.

 - The goal description organizes the actions and expected outcomes in a cohesive and consistent manner. - A goal description is specific enough to be measurable in either quantitative or qualitative terms.
 A broad goal is not as specific as a focus goal.
 While it is specific enough to be measurable, there are many different metrics for measuring progress toward the goal.